freqtrade/freqtrade/docs/freqai.md

 ``` -->

 ## Additional information

 ### Common pitfalls

 FreqAI cannot be combined with `VolumePairlists` (or any pairlist filter that adds and removes pairs dynamically).
 This is for performance reasons - FreqAI relies on making quick predictions/retrains.
 To do this effectively,
 it needs to download all the training data at the beginning of a dry/live instance.
 FreqAI stores and appends
 new candles automatically for future retrains.
 But this means that if new pairs arrive later in the dry run due
 to a volume pairlist, it will not have the data ready.
 FreqAI does work, however, with the `ShufflePairlist`.

 ### Feature normalization

-The feature set created by the user is automatically normalized to the training
+The feature set created by the user is automatically normalized to the training data only.
-data only.
 This includes all test data and unseen prediction data (dry/live/backtest).

 ### File structure

-`user_data_dir/models/` contains all the data associated with the trainings and
+`user_data_dir/models/` contains all the data associated with the trainings and backtests.
-backtests.
 This file structure is heavily controlled and read by the `FreqaiDataKitchen()`
-and should thus not be modified.
+and should therefore not be modified.